yfyang86/kmc/README.md

 ![contour2](./data/contour2.png)

-This version uses a 30*30 grid to contruct the contour plot on a iMac2007 2.0Hz Core2 machine and only spend (2s to load R):
+This version uses a 30 by 30 grid to contruct the contour plot on a iMac2007 2.0Hz Core2 machine and only spend (2s to load R):

 ```sh
 time Rscript TESTKMC.R 4.0 18.6